longturn/freeciv21/docs/Contributing/bugs.rst

 * Check the Freeciv21 Releases page at https://github.com/longturn/freeciv21/releases, to ensure you're playing the latest version.
 We may have already fixed the problem.

-* If the first two items don't work, then feel free to submit a new issue.
+* If the first two items do not work, then feel free to submit a new issue.
 We have implemented GitHub issue templates so they will walk you through the major aspects of a new issue.
 It is important to note that the more details you can provide, the better.
 If a screen shot is available, then by all means supply it to us.

-  * If you are an advanced hacker, you can also providde a core dump or stack trace to better help the developers of Freeciv21 understand the nature of the issue.
+  * If you are an advanced hacker, you can also provide a core dump or stack trace to better help the developers of Freeciv21 understand the nature of the issue.

   * If there is an issue in a translation, please report it.
 We are still getting organized with